elmemy/EventBuilderApp/README.md

 - **Moya**: A network abstraction layer built on top of Alamofire for easier network request handling.
 - **Combine**: A framework for processing values over time, used for asynchronous programming and handling data streams.

+This set of test cases verifies the behavior of the view models (`CategoriesViewModel` and `CategoryDetailViewModel`) under different conditions:

+### `CategoriesViewModelTests`

+1. **`testFetchCategories_Success`**: This test ensures that the `CategoriesViewModel` correctly handles the scenario where categories are successfully fetched from the service.
+It sets up a mock `CategoriesService` to return a successful result with expected categories.
+After calling `fetchCategories()`, it verifies that the loader state transitions from `.loading` to `.loaded`, and that the fetched categories match the expected categories.

+2. **`testFetchCategories_Failure`**: This test verifies the behavior of the `CategoriesViewModel` when category fetching fails.
+It configures the mock `CategoriesService` to return a failure result with an expected error.
+After calling `fetchCategories()`, it checks that the loader state transitions to `.error`, and that the fetched categories remain `nil`.

+### `CategoryDetailViewModelTests`

+1. **`testFetchItems_Success`**: Similar to the `CategoriesViewModel` test, this test checks the behavior of the `CategoryDetailViewModel` when items are successfully fetched.
+It sets up a mock `ItemsService` to return expected items for a given category.
+After calling `fetchItems(for:)`, it waits for the asynchronous operation to complete and verifies that the loader state transitions to `.loaded` and that the fetched items match the expected items.

+2. **`testFetchItems_Failure`**: This test ensures that the `CategoryDetailViewModel` handles item fetching failures correctly.
+It configures the mock `ItemsService` to return a failure result with an expected error.
+After calling `fetchItems(for:)`, it waits for the asynchronous operation to complete and checks that the loader state transitions to `.error` and that the items remain empty with an average cost of "0.00 - 0.00".

+### Mock Objects

+- **`CategoriesServiceProtocolMock`**: This mock object implements the `CategoriesServiceProtocol` and allows controlling the behavior of category fetching for testing purposes.
+It tracks the number of times `fetchCategories()` is called and returns a customizable result.

+- **`ItemsServiceProtocolMock`**: Similarly, this mock object implements the `ItemsServiceProtocol` and allows controlling the behavior of item fetching.
+It returns a customizable result for testing.

+These tests ensure that the view models respond appropriately to different outcomes of data fetching operations, such as success and failure, and handle the loading states correctly.
+They help ensure the reliability and correctness of the application's behavior.